DataDog/heroku-buildpack-datadog/README.md

 ```

-We will hightligth some of the sections you should focus on, depending on what you are trying to debug.
+We will highligth some of the sections you should focus on, depending on what you are trying to debug.

 #### I am not getting any data in Datadog